Picking and Choosing

 ~ Final Score: 3/10 ~

-Review copy provided by NIS America.
-Screenshots taken by review.
+Review copy provided by NIS America for PC.
+Screenshots taken by reviewer.